Numerical studies on the self-similar collapse of the alpha-patches problem: The equations

 \section{The equations}

-For the 2D vortex patch problem, the velocity of a particle on the contour of the patch is obtained, following Zabusky et al. \cite{Z}, by inverting the relation between the streamfunction and the vorticity.
-For the $\alpha$-patches problem this relation is generalised by $\theta= (-\Delta)^{1-\frac{\alpha}{2}}\psi $, where $\theta$ is the scalar and $\psi$ is the streamfunction.
+In accordance with Zabusky et al. \cite{Z} the velocity of a particle on the contour of a patch for the 2D vortex patch problem is obtained by inverting the relation between the streamfunction and the vorticity.
+For the $\alpha$-patches problem this relation is generalized by $\theta= (-\Delta)^{1-\frac{\alpha}{2}}\psi $, where $\psi$ is the streamfunction and $\theta$ is the scalar that takes a constant value within the patch.
 In the limit $\alpha\rightarrow 0$, which corresponds to the 2D Euler equation, the scalar plays the role of vorticity and in the limit $\alpha\rightarrow 1$ (the quasi-geostrophic equation) the scalar corresponds to the potential temperature.
-For $0<\alpha<1$ one gets:
+For $0<\alpha<1$ one obtains that the velocity of a particle on the contour is given by: